maurosc3ner/statgenetics_playground/README.md

 # Statistical Genetics Playground
 This is my playground repo for my learning process of statistical genetics.
 Here, I focus on trying to complete a typical stack of stats related task.
-Classical tasks from the basics (Quality control, pruning) to the more complex ones (gwas population stratification, ancestry, PRS) are part of this repository notebooks,
+Classical tasks from the basics (Quality control, pruning) to the more complex ones (gwas, population stratification, ancestry, PRS) are part of this repository notebooks,

 ## Frameworks and Tools
 1. PLINK